-combox does not sync encrypted shards stored in the node directories to the respective file storage providers' data store and it depends on the respective file storage provider's client program to sync the shards.
+combox does not sync encrypted shards stored in the node directories to the respective file storage providers' servers and it depends on the respective file storage provider's client program to sync the shards.

 combox can be used on all of the user's computers.
 For instance, the user can install combox on their second computer and combox will reconstruct the file from the encrypted shards stored in the node directories into the combox directory on their second computer; figure 1-2 illustrates this.
-Here too, combox depends on the client program of the respective file storage provider to sync shards to/from the file storage provider's data store to/from the respective node directory on the user's computer.
+Here too, combox depends on the client program of the respective file storage provider to sync shards to/from the file storage provider's server to/from the respective node directory on the user's computer.

-As of combox version 0.2.3, combox is compatible on GNU/Linux and OS X, it supports just two file storage providers - Google Drive and Dropbox.
+As of combox v0.2.3, combox is compatible on GNU/Linux and OS X, it supports just two file storage providers - Google Drive and Dropbox.

-Figure 1-1: combox overview - Splitting a file in the combox directory and spreading it across N node directories.
+Figure 1-1: splitting a file in the combox directory and spreading it across N node directories.